hypervel/hypervel.org/docs/docs/queues.md

 ```

 ::: warning
-Since chain callbacks are serialized and executed at a later time by the Laravel Hyperf queue, you should not use the `$this` variable within chain callbacks.
+Since chain callbacks are serialized and executed at a later time by the Hypervel queue, you should not use the `$this` variable within chain callbacks.
 :::

 ### Customizing The Queue a Connection